 § 420-5.5.
 Protection of natural resources.

 Due regard shall be shown for all natural features such as large trees, watercourses, scenic points, historic spots and similar community assets which, if preserved, will add attractiveness and value to the site.
-Before approval the Board may require the staking out of all natural features not to be disturbed in the process of construction.
+Before approval, the Board may require the staking out of all natural features not to be disturbed in the process of construction.

 § 420-5.6.
 Fire alarm system.